 If you or someone you know is a victim of domestic violence, there are services to help you.
 Your county will have a Domestic Violence Services office.
 They provide free and confidential services, such as emergency shelter information, legal advocacy, support groups and domestic violence education.
 They will work to help you create a safe and violence-free life, and heal from the trauma of abuse.

 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been locked up at this jail?
 Do you have a friend or family member that is a prisoner there?
 Have you ever visited an inmate at this jail?

 If yes, then you should write your review about it.
 Write about your jail experience so that others will know what to expect.

 Things you could include in what you write:

 Tell Your Story

 Anybody that’s ever been locked up has at least one story to tell about it.
 How’d you end up in jail?
 Did you experience fair treatment?
 What was your daily routine in jail?
 Tell us about the other inmates.
 How did it affect you to go to jail?

 Tell Your Story About Pembina County Correctional Center

 Did you make friends in jail?
 Do you need to find a person you met in jail?
-Throw a shout out to them here.
+Send a message to them here.